mhaseebtariq/mhaseebtariq.github.io/README.md

 ### TODO
 * Use a structured JSON file as the backend for the content
-* Write script to generate the `pdf` format of the resume
+* Write a script to generate the `pdf` format of the resume